Hawaiian Chicken

 GARLIC – Deepens the flavor profile with its pungent, savory notes.

-How To Make A Super Easy Hawaiian Chicken
+How To Make An Easy Hawaiian Chicken

 Please check the printable recipe card below for more detailed instructions.

-- Brown, the chicken in a large skillet, then set it aside.
+- Brown the chicken in a large skillet, then set it aside.

 - Sauté bell peppers in the same pan, then add pineapple chunks.